connectrajnish/BLog/README.md

     cd ../client && npm install

 3. MongoDB Connection
-- Create a file named ".env" in root directory
+- Create a file named ".env" in server folder
 - If you have MongoDB installed locally, follow these steps:
    * Open MongoDB Compass and click on "New Connection".
    * Save the connection as "Blog" (save & connect).